constantinosskitsas/Framework_GraphAlignment/README.md

 seed=[***] will run the experiment with specific randomness, it can be used again to run exactly the same experiment

-mall=[True] will run all the possible extraction methods for all the selected aglorithms - JonkerVolgenant,Neirest Neigboor,SortGreedy on cost and/or similarity
+mall - will run all the possible extraction methods for all the selected aglorithms - JonkerVolgenant,Neirest Neigboor,SortGreedy on cost and/or similarity

-runs=[...] to choose only specific algorithms to run
+run=[...] to choose only specific algorithms to run

 iters=[..] to speficy the number of iterations